mangelroman/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 4 scales (0.8, 1, 1.5, 2, 3) using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on 4 scales (0.75, 1, 1.5, 2, 3) using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I also used a decision threshold to ensure the car predictions are made with high confidence, to avoid false positives.
+In other words using SVM terminology, predictions too close to the decision boundary will not be considered.
+Here are some example images with the windows found for the aforementioned scales:

 ![alt text][image4]
 ---